"Team Cleveland" Cybathlon Entry

 Using electronics prototyped in think[box], this Lexus car uses Lumilor electroluminescent paint to turn the heartbeat of the driver into a light show.

 Vertical Axis Wind Turbine

 You can see this vertical axis wind turbine in action at the Case Western Reserve University Squire Valleevue Farm where it powers lighting and data acquisition systems that allow oyster mushrooms to be grown year-round.
-Cost, location, and performance were carefully considered in the deisgn process to reduce dependence on grid-fed, non-renewable energy during operation.
+Cost, location, and performance were carefully considered in the design process to reduce dependence on grid-fed, non-renewable energy during operation.
 The Bingham Shop and staff aided in the machining and fabrication of the finished product.

 Eye Clinic Camera Phone Alignment Tool

-This customizable smartphone case is being used in an eye clinic to help teach students and document eye conditions without the use of expensive photography equipment.
-Dr. Rony Sayegh and Dr. Charline Boente of the University Hospitals Department of Opthalmology worked with Ethan Tu of Case Western Reserve University on this adaptor case which connects a smartphone to the slit-lamp - a magnifier used in eye clinics to examine the eye - allowing medical students and staff to acquire high-definition photos of the eye using any phone.
+This smartphone case is used in an eye clinic to help teach students and document eye conditions without the use of expensive photography equipment.
+Dr. Rony Sayegh and Dr. Charline Boente of the University Hospitals Department of Opthalmology worked with Ethan Tu of Case Western Reserve University on this case which connects a smartphone to the slit-lamp - a magnifier used in eye clinics to examine the eye - allowing medical students and staff to acquire high-definition photos of the eye using any phone.
 The smartphone was scanned using a high-precision 3D scanner, then a case for the smartphone was modeled in AutoCAD and 3D printed.

 These sculptures were designed and built by an architect using 3D printed parts intermingled with wood pieces cut on the CNC table router.

 This 3-axis CNC table router was designed and built from scratch by students from the University of Akron.
 Fabrication occurred at think[box] where parts were cut using the ShopBot.

 Compliant Modular Mesh Worm Robot